-UTC

-(1 row)
+UTC (1 row)

-If log\timezone is not set to the desired time zone, this is a finding.
+If log_timezone is not set to the desired time zone, this is a finding.

-Fix Text: Note: The following instructions use the PGDATA environment variable.
-See supplementary content APPENDIX-F for instructions on configuring PGDATA.
+Fix Text: Note: The following instructions use the PGDATA and PGVER environment variables.
+See supplementary content APPENDIX-F for instructions on configuring PGDATA and APPENDIX-H for PGVER.

-To change log\timezone in postgresql.conf to use a different time zone for logs, as the database administrator (shown here as "postgres"), run the following:
+To change log_timezone in postgresql.conf to use a different time zone for logs, as the database administrator (shown here as "postgres"), run the following:

-\$ sudo su - postgres \$ vi \${PGDATA?}/postgresql.conf log\timezone='UTC'
+\$ sudo su - postgres \$ vi \${PGDATA?}/postgresql.conf log_timezone='UTC'